0xfaded/eval/README.md

 Right now the basic dance is a 4-step process.

-* Create an evaluation environtment
+* Create an evaluation environment
 * Parse the expression using `go/parser`
 * type check the expression returned by the parser, and
 * evaluate the expression.